History of Singapore in Timeline

 Since 2010, Singapore has been invited to participate in G20 processes in most years, despite not being a formal member.

-Since 2010, Singapore's Total Fertility Rate (TFR) has largely plateaued at 1.1 children per woman.
+Since 2010, Singapore's total fertility rate (TFR) has largely plateaued at 1.1 children per woman, which is among the lowest in the world.

 As of December 2011, 8,800 foreigners were diagnosed with HIV.

-In 2011, after the 2008 financial crisis, OCBC, DBS and UOB were ranked by Bloomberg Businessweek as the world's 1st, 5th, and 6th strongest banks, respectively.
+In 2011, Oversea-Chinese Banking Corporation (OCBC), Development Bank of Singapore (DBS), and United Overseas Bank (UOB) were ranked by Bloomberg Businessweek as the world's 1st, 5th, and 6th strongest banks, respectively, after the 2008 financial crisis.

-From 2013 to 2020, Changi Airport had been rated as the world's best airport before being superseded by Hamad International Airport in Doha.
+From 2013 Changi Airport had also been rated as the world's best airport to 2020.

 2013: China Becomes Largest Trading Partner

-In 2013, China became Singapore's largest trading partner, surpassing Malaysia.
+Since 2013, China has been Singapore's largest trading partner, surpassing Malaysia.

 A 2014 analysis by the Pew Research Center found Singapore to be the world's most religiously diverse nation, with no single religion claiming a majority.